 \subsection{Geo-Aware Image Regression}

 To demonstrate the generalizability of location encoders across tasks, we utilize all 15 location encoders on \numimgregdata{} geo-aware image regression tasks from \benchmark.
-Table \ref{tab:imgreg_eval} and Table \ref{tab:imgreg_eval_geo} compares the overall performance and geo-bias scores of different models on these \numimgregdata{} tasks.
-We can see that similar to the image classification results shown in Table \ref{tab:imgcls_eval}, adding location encoders can significantly boost model performance on population density, forest cover, and elevation tasks on which \emph{\spherevec}-$\spheregrid$ achieves the best performance.
+Table \ref{tab:imgreg_eval} and Table \ref{tab:imgreg_eval_geo} compares the overall performance and geo-bias scores of different models on these tasks.
+We can see that similar to the image classification results shown in Table \ref{tab:imgcls_eval}, adding location encoders can significantly boost model performance on population density, forest cover, elevation, and most other tasks.
 Location information does not show a significant impact on the nightlight luminosity prediction task.
 Meanwhile, Table \ref{tab:imgreg_eval_geo} shows that adding location encoders in some cases will increase the model's geographic bias but not as much as we see in Table \ref{tab:imgcls_eval_geo}.
-This is mainly because the data points from \numimgregdata{} regression datasets are uniformly-at-random (UAR) sampled from the globe.
+This is mainly because the data points from the MOSAIKS datasets are uniformly-at-random (UAR) sampled from the globe.